Pupil Premium Strategy Statement – Brookfield Community School

 1,2

-‘Corrective Reading’ is an evidence-based intervention, based on the principles of Direct Instruction.
+We will ensure that our chosen comprehension intervention programme is an evidence-based intervention, based on the principles of Direct Instruction.

 1,2